Ghari Detergent

-Ghadi Detergent powder is manufactured by RSPL Limited (RSPL), a Kanpur based is more than 8,000 crore diversified conglomerate in India.
+Ghadi Detergent powder is a detergent manufactured by RSPL Limited (RSPL), a Kanpur based company with a net worth of more than 8,000 crore as a diversified conglomerate in India.
+When Ghadi was launched, market was already dominated by big brands like Surf and Nirma.
 The detergent brand was founded by Muralidhar Gyanchandani (Chairman RSPL Group) and Bimal Kumar Gyanchandani (Vice Chairman) in 1988.
-When Ghadi was launched, market was already dominated by big brands like Surf and Nirma.
+According to the 2022 Hurun Rich List, their combined net worth was Rs 20,000 crore.